 Other candidates can include patients who have lost a lot of weight and have excess skin in the abdominal area.
-The normal aging process can also cause skin to sag or lose elasticity, making many older patients excellent tummy tuck candidates.
+The normal ageing process can also cause the skin to sag or lose elasticity, making many older patients excellent tummy tuck candidates.

 Tummy Tuck Surgery in Chennai (Abdominoplasty) Procedure

 A tummy tuck surgery usually begins with an incision in the lower part of the abdomen just above the pubic hairline.
 The incision is placed in such a manner that the final scar that scar is well hidden within the panty line.
 When a decision to retain the Umbilicus is taken, a second incision is made to free the navel from the abdominal tissue.
 The skin is separated from the abdominal wall, up to the ribs, exposing the vertical abdominal muscles (rectus muscles).